Omni Calculator logo

 The Hall coefficient formula quantifies the strength of the Hall effect.
 The Hall coefficient is defined as

-RH = V × t / (I × B),
+RH = V × t / (I × B)

-• RH [m³/C] is the Hall coefficient,
+• RH [m³/C] — Hall coefficient;

-• V [V] is the observed voltage difference,
+• V [V] — Observed voltage difference;

-• B [T] is the magnetic field.
+• B [T] — Magnetic field.

 The Hall coefficient reveals the nature of the charge carriers, their concentration in the conductor, and their charge.
 The formula is

-RH = - 1/(n × q),
+RH = - 1/(n × q)

-• n [1/m³] is the concentration of the carriers,
+• n [1/m³] — Concentration of the carriers; and

 The Hall effect is significant because it allows us to find out the sign of the charge carriers.
 For example, with the Hall effect, we can demonstrate that in some semiconductors, the current is carried by positively charged holes and not by electrons.

-Intrested in learning about the electron concentration in intrinsic semiconductors?
+Interested in learning about the electron concentration in intrinsic semiconductors?
 Visit our intrinsic carrier concentration calculator.

 Hall coefficient calculator